dymmond/lilya/docs/en/docs/contrib/openapi.md

 ##### `security: Any | None`

-* **Description**: Global security requirements for the API, following OpenAPI’s security requirement object format.
+* **Description**: Global security requirements for the API, following OpenAPI's security requirement object format.
 For example, to require a Bearer token on every endpoint:

   ```python
   [{"BearerAuth": {"type": "http", "scheme": "bearer", "bearerFormat": "JWT"}}]